rawbee/JSLab/JavaScript101.md

 ### Boolean

-Nothing fancy here, `true` of `false`.
+A boolean is a value that is either `true` of `false`.
 You'll see later that other types of variables (Number, String...) can by evaluated as booleans according to some rules.

 <!-- .incremental -->
 ```javascript